wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-base-configuration-test-environment.md

 After DC1 restarts, reconnect to the DC1 virtual machine.

-1. On the virtual machines page of the Azure Management Portal, click **Running** in the **Status** column for the DC1 virtual machine.
+1. On the virtual machines page of the Azure Classic Management Portal, click **Running** in the **Status** column for the DC1 virtual machine.
 2. In the task bar, click **Connect**.
 3. When prompted to open DC1.rdp, click **Open**.
 4. When prompted with a Remote Desktop Connection message box, click **Connect**.